Chart Color Schemes

 Aberglasslyn is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Aberglasslyn, as per the latest Census evaluation, 92.4% of dwellings were houses, with the remaining 7.6% comprising semi-detached units, apartments and other types.
+In Aberglasslyn, as per the latest Census evaluation, 92.4% of dwellings were houses, with the remaining 7.6% comprising semi-detached homes, apartments, and other types.
 This compares to Non-Metro NSW's figures of 87.1% houses and 13.0% other dwellings.
-Home ownership in Aberglasslyn stood at 22.3%, with mortgaged properties making up 45.5% and rented dwellings accounting for 32.2%.
+Home ownership in Aberglasslyn stood at 22.3%, with mortgaged dwellings at 45.5% and rented ones at 32.2%.
 The median monthly mortgage repayment was $1,950, higher than Non-Metro NSW's average of $1,862.
-Weekly rent in Aberglasslyn was recorded at $430, compared to Non-Metro NSW's figure of $375.
-Nationally, Aberglasslyn's median monthly mortgage repayment exceeds the Australian average of $1,863, while weekly rents are substantially higher than the national figure of $375.
+The median weekly rent in Aberglasslyn was $430, compared to Non-Metro NSW's $375.
+Nationally, Aberglasslyn's mortgage repayments were higher at $1,950 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing